Kaveesha0316/Hello/README.md

 ### Frontend:
 - **React.js**: A powerful JavaScript library for building dynamic user interfaces.
-- **React Native**: Used to ensure a mobile-responsive design for enhanced user experience.
+- **React Native expo**: Used to ensure a mobile-responsive design for enhanced user experience.

 ### Backend:
 - **Java**: The backend is built using Java for managing the business logic, including authentication and chat functionalities.